Aniruddh Puranic

 MA 02142, USA

-I am a researcher in Neuro-Symbolic AI and safe autonomous systems, with interests in building learning-enabled systems that are reliable, interpretable, and formally verifiable.
-My research focuses on:
+My research broadly covers Neuro-Symbolic AI and safe autonomous systems, by developing learning-enabled systems that are reliable, interpretable, and formally verifiable.
+Specific areas include:

 - Reinforcement and imitation learning for autonomous systems